-The contracted agencies are responsible for recruiting employers/organizations for work experience.
-Contracted agencies utilize previous work sites for their current work experiences.
+The contracted agencies are responsible for recruiting employers/organizations for work experience and Title I partners with these contracted agencies to assist in recruiting employers/organizations for work experience.
+Contracted agencies utilize both new and previous work sites for their current work experiences.
 Many of the work experiences are conducted at the contracted agency's site.
 The TANF Youth team is supportive in helping the agencies to locate work experience sites.